marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 know will continue to work in the upcoming decades.
 There is virtually nothing that beats C compilers in that area.

-As much as Hugo looks OK today, I'm under no illusions that it won't keep growing to a point where it's featureful.
+As much as Hugo looks satisfiable today, I'm under no illusions that it won't keep growing and changing.